 RESERVE TO NORCO (ST. CHARLES PARISH)

-We ran down the river from Reserve, Louisiana to Norco, Louisiana, running mostly east along this stretch of river.
 We thought the levee trail would be paved the whole way to New Orleans from here, but there was still a good bit of gravel to navigate.
 As we approached the Bonnet Carré Spillway, we found that the road on the back side was closed to through traffic.
 I ignored the road closed signs and ran the two mile stretch to the Corps of Engineers station at the far end of the spillway.

 Now the road is greatly damaged from the spillway opening earlier this year, and “running” this two miles turned into quite a trek.
 Full sections of concrete had sunk into the earth, broken off from other concrete walls I had to scale.
 I truly tested my long jump skills as well, some areas entirely impassable.
 We were later told this section of road won’t be repaired for some time.